kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 Enable and start `haproxy` service:

 ```
+$ {
-$ sudo systemctl enable haproxy
+sudo systemctl enable haproxy
+sudo systemctl stop haproxy
-$ sudo systemctl start haproxy
+sudo systemctl start haproxy
+}
 ```

 ### Verification

-Login to one of the controller nodes, and make a HTTP request for the Kubernetes version info:
+Login to the one of the controller nodes, and make a HTTP request for the Kubernetes version info:

 ```
 $ curl --cacert /var/lib/kubernetes/ca.pem https://10.240.0.10:6443/version